brendt/stitcher.io/src/content/blog/laravel-sql-injection.md

 ```

 Users of this API might only be interested in a few fields,
-that's why we added a `field` filter.
+that's why we added a `fields` filter.

 The endpoint can now be used like this: